eggnot/eggnot.github.io/games/slap_mosquito_face_policy.md

-## Privacy Policy for **Slap mosquito face**
+## Privacy Policy for **Slap face mosquitoes**

 Last updated: April 25, 2022

 ### Summary
-**Slap mosquito face** is a free tapping casual game developed by *Aleksey Grishchenko* aka *eggnot*.
+**Slap face mosquitoes** is a free tapping casual game developed by *Aleksey Grishchenko* aka *eggnot*.
 It is provided at no cost and is intended for use as is.
 It does not collect any personal information and not intendent for children.

-As a piece of software **Slap mosquito face** referred as “App”.
+As a piece of software **Slap face mosquitoes** referred as “App”.

 ### Information Collection and Use
 The App does not require the user to provide any personal information.